Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - As a user, I want to see relevant information about products offered on the website
 - As a user, I want to see reviews about products offered which would help me make my decision about specific item I may be interested.
 - As a user, I want to find out more about how tea was discovered
+- As a user, I want to have option to stop subscription if I wish to

 ---